TheOlajide/datathon_2025/README.md

 - dbt_transformations_datathon: This is the part responsible for transforming and modeling data in Amazon Redshift after Airflow has ingested to staging schema.
 - HOW_DATA_WAS_GENERATED.md: This is a file that explains how the data used for this report was generated.
 - Power BI Report - Team XYZ.pdf: This is a file that contains our powerbi dashboard report.
+- phc_aiapp: Streamlit-powered PHC AI Dashboard that connects to Amazon Redshift to visualize, forecast, and interact with health facility, patient, inventory, and disease data.

 Running the Pipeline